 In Plan Bay Area 2050 – the region’s long-range plan for transportation, housing, the economy and the environment – projects on potential Priority Sites are expected to add well over 300,000 new homes.
 Most will be within walking distance of regional transit, and they are on sites that are included as part of two key Plan Bay Area 2050 strategies: Mall and Office Park Reuse; and Public Land Reuse.
 Many of these sites are also part of a local Housing Elements or Priority Development Area plan.

 The Priority Sites Concept Paper draws on interviews, research and case studies to identify challenges and opportunities to advancing these sites in the Bay Area.
-The paper also introduces a Priority Sites Pilot Program that will create a pipeline of locally prioritized, regionally significant sites and deliver the support needed to complete projects on these sites.
+The paper outlines the Priority Sites Pilot Program launched in 2023, as well as a broader vision for creating a pipeline of locally prioritized, regionally significant sites supported by the resources and expertise needed to complete projects on these sites.

 Plan Bay Area 2050